melaphor/trackzeron/index.md

 ## Only for Classic and Compact models with TEENSY++ 2.0 mainboards

 **This does not work with the Cyborg/Cyborg compact models.** It is for Azeron devices that use the Teensy++ 2.0 (green) mainboard.
 The Teensy++ 2.0 was discontinued in 2021, and Azeron started producing models with their proprietary ARM/STM32-based (black) mainboard in late-2022.
-I will not be adding support for the Azeron proprietary mainboards and there is no ETA on a mod for Cyborg models with Teensy mainboards.
+I will not be adding support for the Azeron proprietary mainboards or for Cyborg models with Teensy mainboards.
+[GitHub user chrisistansell has already done the work to mod the Teensy Cyborg](https://github.com/chrisistansell/trackzeron)

 ## Notes